 But in Japan, the basic rule of thumb for taking a resume photo is to click a passport size photo.

 The more presentable and professional you appear in the photo, the higher your chances are of getting selected for the interview.
 The photo must be pasted to the top right corner of your resume.

-Men in black color suit with a conservative tie are most acceptable as the interview clothes for attending interview.
+Men in a black color suit with a conservative tie are most acceptable as the interview clothes for attending an interview.
 There are numerous photo shooting centers, which are expert in clicking photos that are perfectly right for the resume.

 These photo centers are even able to hide any facial blemishes or redness, and hence, can offer you with impressive photographs for your resume.

 3. Finding photo booths:

 To avail professionally appealing photos you need to search a reliable photo booth.
 There are reputed photo booths on the district’s streets as well as on subway and train stations.

 You may even find photo booths near your locality.
 Just make sure that the booth service providers are proficient enough to click the perfect photo for your resume.

 4. The CV photo size:

 The resume picture size is another essential thing to consider when you need to apply for an interview in Japan.
 The preferred photo size for resumes is “Rirekisho”.